NLO quark self-energy and dispersion relation using the hard thermal loop resummation: Evaluation of NLO quark self-energy

+By doing the swapping of variables $\theta = \tan^{-1}{k}$ and $\phi = \tan^{-1}{k_0}$, these domains are shown in figure~\ref{fig6}.
 The last (vertical) line shown in figure~\ref{fig6} is discontinuity line $ k = p_{0}-q $.
-By doing the swapping of variables $\theta = \tan^{-1}{k}$ and $\phi = \tan^{-1}{k_0}$, these domains are shown in figure~\ref{fig6}.
-We evaluate eqs.~\eqref{Sigma11_final} and~\eqref{Sigma12_final} in each of domains as shown in figure~\ref{fig6} separately or in the domains shown in eq.~\eqref{diverg_pts} numerically and summed up to get the results.
+We evaluate eqs.~\eqref{Sigma11_final} and~\eqref{Sigma12_final} in each of the domains as shown in figure~\ref{fig6} separately or in the domains shown in eq.~\eqref{diverg_pts} numerically and summed up to get the results.
+Now, the third term of eq.~\eqref{Sigma1-8} is given by